ALL IS PRETTIER

 Chomwan Weeraworawit

-Reminded of this quote by Warhol, Udomsak Krisanamis was drawn to its simple truth.
+Whilst preparing for the exhibition, Udomsak Krisanamis was reminded of a quote by Andy Warhol, ‘All is pretty’, and was drawn to its simple truth.
 ‘All is pretty’ means that everything, as ordinary or unloved as it may be, has inherent beauty.
-For over three decades, Krisanamis has taken the most ordinary, unloved objects and surfaces and made them ”prettier”.
+For over three decades, Krisanamis has taken the most ordinary, unloved objects and surfaces and made them “prettier”.
 That all things have the capacity to be pretty suggests there is nothing that cannot become an artist’s canvas: there is nothing so ordinary that it cannot be art.

 PART I: SPEED